maeltac/hazanet/README.md

 hazanet
 =======

-Working code for the iHazAbot hazard detection robot
+Working code for the iHazAbot hazard detection robot.
+Primary control run using Raspberry Pi v2

 hazanet codebase is for operating the sensors